 Frequently asked questions

-As your cat or dog gets older, they’re more likely to suffer from health conditions or dental problems, just like humans.
-Because of this, insurance providers consider older animals to be more of a risk, and that means pet insurance premiums often go up considerably as pets get older.
-If you want to insure an older pet, make sure you shop around and remember that cheap pet insurance may not always be best.
-Look for the policy that will give you the level of cover your older pet needs.
+If you want to insure an older cat or older dog, make sure you shop around and remember that cheap pet insurance may not always provide the best cover.
+Look for the policy that gives you the level of cover your older pet needs.